AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/ts-yyyy-mm-dd-tradeshow-program.md

 ---
-description: EM-YYYY-MM-DD-Single Email Send - Marketo Docs - Product Documentation
+description: TS-YYYY-MM-DD-Tradeshow Program - Marketo Docs - Product Documentation
-title: EM-YYYY-MM-DD-Single Email Send
+title: TS-YYYY-MM-DD-Tradeshow Program
 hide: yes
 hidefromtoc: yes
 feature: Programs
 ---
-# EM-YYYY-MM-DD-Single Email Send {#em-yyyy-mm-dd-single-email-send}
+# TS-YYYY-MM-DD-Tradeshow Program {#ts-yyyy-mm-dd-tradeshow-program}

-This example sends one single email utilizing a Marketo Engage Email Program.
-The email can include or not include an A/B test.
+This is an example of a tradeshow program with invites and follow-up emails utilizing a Marketo Engage Event Program.

 For further strategy assistance or help customizing a program, please contact the Adobe Account Team or visit the [Adobe Professional Services](https://business.adobe.com/customers/consulting-services/main.html){target="_blank"} page.